General Admission Requirements

 International medical graduate (IMG) [including US Doctor of Osteopathy (DO) graduates]

 This is an individual who received their medical degree from a medical school that is not accredited by the CACMS or LCME.
-Graduates from US osteopathic medical schools are invited to apply under the same criteria applicable to IMGs.
+Graduates from US osteopathic medical schools can apply under the same criteria applicable to IMGs.

 IMGs must have graduated from a school or Faculty of Medicine, recognized by the World Directory of Medical Schools.
 Medical degree programs must be a minimum of 48 months duration.

 PGME does have minimum requirements for IMGs for core clerkship (clinical) rotations during medical school training.
 IMGs must have satisfactorily completed a minimum 8-week rotation in each of the core rotations of medicine and surgery, a minimum 6-week rotation in pediatrics and a minimum 4-week rotation in obstetrics/gynecology and psychiatry.
-The rotations must be completed in accredited teaching hospitals.
+For longitudinal rotations, a detailed breakdown of the amount of clinical time spent in each core area must be provided.
+All rotations must be completed in accredited teaching hospitals.
 All IMGs are required to complete the Core Clinical Clerkship form, have it stamped/verified by their medical school, and submit the form with their CaRMS application.
 Applications received without the stamped/verified form attached will NOT be reviewed.

 IMGs are required to present successful completion of the following: